 March 19th…“DID ANY OF YOUR BOYHOOD DREAMS GET DASHED ON THE ROCKS OF REALITY?”

 Like many farm families, money was for essentials of life, NOT cowboy boots.
 I’d have to EARN that kind of money on my own.
-So, out came the steel traps and I’d saddle up my Shetland Pony, “Little Lady”.
-She and I began our own trap line (as it’s called) for a mile or two in each direction from our farm; anywhere we saw a gopher mound, we’d set a trap.
-When successful, I caught and killed a Pocket Gopher, I then received ten cents for each front claw that I presented to our local County Agent (Charlie Heitzeg).
+So, out came the steel traps as I’d saddle up my Shetland Pony, “Little Lady”.
+My Shetland pony and I began our own trap line (as it’s called) for a mile or two in each direction from our farm; anywhere we saw a gopher mound, we’d set a trap.
+When successful, I’d catch and kill a Pocket Gopher.
+After killing the creature, I’d cut off their two front claw feet.
+After trapping and killing quite a few gophers, I’d then receive a bounty of ten cents for each front claw that I presented to our local County Agent (Charlie Heitzeg).
 I’d keep the claws in a glass jar of salt, so I could save up a bunch to cash in at one time.
 It took A LOT of gopher claws to add up to enough money to purchase and ship those boots to our farm there outside of Kiester, Minnesota.
 As dollar bills began to accumulate in my shoe box, I had the thrill of perusing our mail order catalogs till I found the PERFECT pair of handsome cowboy boots.
 The rest of my western outfit would come later, but I HAD to have those boots……BIG TIME!

 With each catalog page of boots, I began imagining “Little Lady” and I on our own grand adventures around the farm with my magnificent cowboy boots hooked into her saddle stirrups.
-When the shoebox was “full”, the day finally arrived as our beloved mother, Clarice, did the catalog paperwork on my behalf and we took the envelope, with my dream inside, out to the mailbox.
+When the shoebox was “full” of cash, the day finally arrived as our beloved mother, Clarice, did the catalog paperwork on my behalf and we took the envelope, with my dream money inside, out to the mailbox.
 My goodness how the days seemed to creep slowly by as I waited for the magic parcel to arrive from Sears!!!
 Being the impatient youngster I was (and still am), I must have driven Mom close to the brink of violence as I’d harass her almost daily with, “When will they arrive?
 Do you think my boots will come today?
 Why is it taking so long?”
 Sainted woman that she was, I was thankful she didn’t take my head off like a praying mantis.
 She’d just answer my anxious questions in a reserved manner.
-Blessed we were to have her!!
+Blessed we were to have her patient heart among us!!